thomvaill/log4brains/README.md

 Finally, do not forget to set up your CI/CD pipeline to automatically publish your knowledge base on a static website service like GitHub or GitLab pages.

+## 🤔 What is an ADR and why should you use them

+## ❓ FAQ

+### What are the prerequisites?

+Just having Node.js >= v10.23 installed locally with either npm or yarn.

 ### What about multi-packages projects?

 Log4brains supports both mono and multi packages projects.
 The `@log4brains/init` command will prompt you regarding this.